mckamey/jsonfx-v1/JsonFx2/src/JsonFx/Readme.txt

 	- TextReader =(chars)=> Tokenizer<TokenType> =(tokens)=> Analyzer<TokenType> =(objects)=> DataReader
 	- DataWriter =(objects)=> Walker<TokenType> =(tokens)=> Formatter<TokenType> =(chars)=> TextWriter
 - stream based
+- LINQ-to-any-serialized-data
+	- true LINQ provider, not LINQ-to-objects
+	- operates on the common data token which is result of JSON, BSON, XML, etc.
+	- doesn't fully rehydrate token stream to allow filtering, only parses what it needs to from large documents
 - can support Comet-like deserialization of streamed objects
 - cleaner / simpler interface for JsonReader/JsonWriter
 - JsonTokenizer is essentially a token generator for JSON grammar